Oluwaferanmi-Akinwale/Superstore-Data-Analysis/README.md

 ### Data Sources

-Superstore Data: The main dataset for this analysis is the "superstore_data.csv" file, which includes comprehensive transaction details across different product categories, regions, and customer segments.
+Superstore Data: The main dataset for this analysis is the "superstore_data.xlsx" file, which includes comprehensive transaction details across different product categories, regions, and customer segments.
 The dataset was sourced from Kaggle: [Get here](https://www.kaggle.com/datasets/vivek468/superstore-dataset-final)

 ### Tools
 - Excel- Data Cleaning